kriasoft/react-app/CONTRIBUTING.md

-# Contributing to React App Starter Kit
+# Contributing to React App SDK

-♥ **React App Starter Kit** and want to get involved?
+♥ **React App SDK** and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.